tartley/tartley.github.io/posts/manifold-garden.md

 *[Debris](https://www.youtube.com/watch?v=wqu_IpkOYBg)*.
 By the final level, this crescendos in scenes reminiscent of *2001: A Space Odyssey*, profound in both the intimacy of my commune with godhood, and in my continued inability to understand what I had achieved.
-Created a universe, probably.
+Created a universe, probably?
+Yeah, probably.